froganmax/solana-rust-ts-pumpfun-raydium-copy-trading-bot/README.md

 - **Target Wallet List**: Easily add and manage a list of target wallets for trading replication.

-- **Racing Transaction Confirm (My Bot's Unique Feature)**: Send Transactions to multiple tx confim providers like jito, nextBlock, BloxRoute, Temporal.
+- <span style="color:red;">Racing Transaction Confirm (My Bot's Unique Feature)</span>: Send Transactions to multiple tx confim providers like jito, nextBlock, BloxRoute, Temporal.
 And only confirm the fastest one.
 So always provide the fastest tx confirming.

 - **Multi-DEX Support**: Compatible with various decentralized exchanges, including Jupiter, Raydium, and PumpFun Swap.
 Plans to integrate Meteora Swap are underway.